c-sanders/Quaternion/README.md

 This figure presents a graphical depiction of a tiny segment of the real number line $\mathbb{R}$.
 Many numbers reside on this real number line, including irrational numbers such as $\sqrt{2}$, $e$ and $\pi$.
-However, not all numbers reside on this line, with the imaginary numbers being the best example of this case.
+However, not all numbers reside on this line - or for that matter, can reside on this line.
+Imaginary numbers are one such example of numbers that cannot reside on this line.
 This then begs the question; if the imaginary numbers don't reside on the real number line, then where exactly do they reside?
 The answer is that they reside on an adjunct or alternate number line which we call the imaginary number line.
 When taken together, these two number lines can be thought of as comprising a bigger number line - as we mentioned earlier.
 In this case,